Viktor An: 2011, Conflict with the South Korean coaches

 South Korean coaches and staff were already in Russia before Ahn decided to go to Russia.
 But in October 2011, the Russian Skating Union fired everyone, leaving Viktor Ahn alone.
 According to South Korean media reports at the time, 'internal conflicts between leaders', 'South Korean experts never notified Russian coaches how to prepare skating equipment accordingly in shorttrack speed skating', 'compulsory training ' and 'corporal punishment on athletes' were the reasons for the dismissal.

 At that time, however, there were rumors in South Korea that Ahn was reluctant to undergo Korean-style training again.
-After this incident, coach Hwang Ik-hwan and Ahn’s wife Woo Nari, who were coaches of his team for Seongnam City just before his naturalization, were invited to Russia for Viktor Ahn's rehabilitation and psychotherapy.
+After this incident, Ahn's wife Woo Nari and coach Hwang Ik-hwan who were coach of his team for Seongnam just before his naturalization, were invited to Russia for Viktor Ahn's rehabilitation and psychotherapy.
+Along with this incident during the 2014 Sochi Olympics, the 2004 women's short track team assault incident was re-examined.
+This is because the assault incident of women player team in 2004, and one of the coaches who had a conflict with Viktor Ahn in Russia in 2011 was on the coaching staff of the South Korea national team.

+About this issue, coach Hwang Ik-hwan had an interview as follows.
+"Hyun-soo won first place in the 500m in the last national trial in Korea before going to Russia.
+In other words, his physical condition was not bad.
+However, he was in the worst slump when I met him after six months.
+Even after they were expelled from the Russian Skating Union, Hyun-soo could not easily get out of that wound for a while."

+In 2018, an official from the Korean skating world also revealed the following.
+"Viktor Ahn had to went through hard time in the early days of settling in Russia.
+And he was able to train normally only after the Russian Skating Union fired the coach."